Venice Beach Self-Guided GPS Audio Walking Tour Preview

 Schwarzenegger Mural

 As you walk past 18th Place and Speedway, look back to see a striking 25-foot-high by 10-foot-wide mural of Arnold Schwarzenegger, painted in 2013 by Venice-based artist Jonas Never.
 Known for his vibrant and realistic murals of cultural icons, Never also gained recognition for his tribute mural to Kobe Bryant, which became a powerful symbol of mourning in Los Angeles.This mural captures Schwarzenegger in his iconic winning pose from the 1975 Mr. Olympia contest.
 The Austrian-born actor, businessman, and former Governor of California trained just blocks away at the original Gold’s Gym, located at 1006 Pacific Avenue.
-While the gym is no longer in operation, its faded sign still remains.Learn more about Arnold Schwarzenegger’s connection to Venice Beach and the acclaimed muralist Jonas Never by tapping the button below.Continue on Speed way and you’ll pass another Jonas Never mural on your left at 1825 Speedway.Continue walking down Speedway then turn right on 20th Avenue and turn left on Ocean Front Walk and walk in the direction from which we started the tour stopping at South Venice Boulevard.Learn More - Arnold Schwarzenegger: The King of Muscle BeachWhen you talk about the golden era of bodybuilding—especially here at Venice Beach—one name instantly flexes into mind: Arnold Schwarzenegger.Born in a small Austrian village in 1947, Arnold came to the United States in 1968 with a thick accent and a bold dream.
+While the gym is no longer in operation, its faded sign still remains.Learn more about Arnold Schwarzenegger’s connection to Venice Beach and the acclaimed muralist Jonas Never by tapping the button below.Continue on Speedway and you’ll pass another Jonas Never mural on your left at 1825 Speedway.Continue down Speedway and turn right on the next street, which is 19th Avenue, then left onto Ocean Front Walk.
+Head back toward where we began the tour, stopping at South Venice Boulevard.Learn More - Arnold Schwarzenegger: The King of Muscle BeachWhen you talk about the golden era of bodybuilding—especially here at Venice Beach—one name instantly flexes into mind: Arnold Schwarzenegger.Born in a small Austrian village in 1947, Arnold came to the United States in 1968 with a thick accent and a bold dream.
 He was already a Mr. Universe champion by the time he landed in California, but it was here in Venice—specifically at the legendary Gold’s Gym and Muscle Beach—where he became a global icon.In the 1970s, Venice Beach was the epicenter of the bodybuilding world.
 Gold’s Gym was still a gritty, iron-pumping haven—not yet the fitness empire it would become.
 This was where the serious lifters came to train, and Arnold quickly became its most famous regular.
 He worked out alongside legends like Franco Columbu and Lou Ferrigno, often followed by film crews or awestruck fans.
 It was during this time that Pumping Iron (1977) was filmed—the documentary that turned bodybuilding into a pop culture phenomenon and helped launch Arnold’s Hollywood career.Just steps from the Pacific, Muscle Beach became his unofficial stage.
 Arnold was often seen doing pull-ups, handstand pushups, or striking poses for fans and photographers.
 He was as much a showman as a competitor—blending charisma and muscle in a way the world hadn’t seen before.Arnold would go on to win seven Mr. Olympia titles, star in blockbuster films like The Terminator, and serve two terms as Governor of California.
 Yet even today, he still returns to Gold’s Gym and Venice Beach.
 He’s been known to casually stroll in, shake hands, and pump a few reps.Learn More- Jonas Never: The Muralist Who Tells L.A.’s Stories in PaintJonas Never is one of L.A.’s most prolific and recognizable mural artists, known for his bold, large-scale portraits of iconic figures and local legends.
 Never has comBased right here in Venice, Jonas Never began his artistic journey as a graffiti artist before transitioning into large-scale murals, blending fine art techniques with the raw energy of street art.
 His work is a tribute to the cultural heartbeat of Los Angeles—honoring its athletes, musicians, actors, and even cherished local landmarks that no longer exist.Never rose to prominence with his powerful tribute to Kobe Bryant, a mural that became a citywide symbol of mourning and remembrance.Some of his most recognized pieces include the striking mural of Anthony Bourdain on the side of a restaurant in Santa Monica—a heartfelt homage to a man who celebrated food, culture, and the kind of street-level authenticity Jonas himself embodies.Across L.A., you’ll also spot his meticulously painted murals of

 Luminaries of Pantheism